metju90/R3PI/README.md

 ## Features (non-technical)

-On top of the listed requirments, I added the following:
+On top of the listed requirements, I added the following:

 - User profile - Clicking on any user from the home page will direct you to a user's dashboard.
-I've been pragmatic and included limited but suffiecent features to demostrate my skills.
-Does include: Users personal details, repositeries and followers.
+I've been pragmatic and included limited but sufficient features to demonstrate my skills.
+Does include: Users personal details, repositories and followers.
-- Navigation - Additional to the two required routes, certain section of the User profile (reposotreies and followers) are accessible with a direct link.
+- Navigation - Additional to the two required routes, certain section of the User profile (repositories and followers) are accessible with a direct link.
 When seeing a user followers, clicking a particular follower will take you to his/her profile.
-- Pagiation - Pagiation is used in the homepage and as well in the user profile when provided by the API.
+- Pagination - Pagination is used in the homepage and as well in `Repos` and `Followers` tab in user's profile.

 # Reusability